-Location Project Activity No Effect May Affect, Not Likely to Likely to

-Adversely Affect Adversely Affect

-Federal Upland Spotted owl is not NRF habitat is present and NRF habitat

-Lands Vegetation on County list; or habitat impact is < 0.25 acre; or impact is > 0.25

-Removal and acre, and impact

-Management Spotted owl is on NRF habitat impact is > 0.25 acre reduces habitat

-County list and NRF but does not reduce habitat functions; or

-Riparian and and Dispersal habitat functions and is approved by

-Wetland are not impacted.
-USFWS during early Dispersal habitat

-Vegetation coordination; and/or impact is > 0.50

-Removal and acre, and dispersal

-Management Dispersal habitat is present and function is

-habitat impact is < 0.50 acre; or reduced.

-Dispersal habitat impact is > 0.50

-acre but does not reduce habitat

-function and is approved by

-USFWS during early

-coordination.

-Non- Upland Spotted owl is not NRF habitat is present and NRF habitat

-Federal Vegetation on County list; or habitat impact is ≤ 1 acre; or impact is > 0.25

-Lands Removal and acre, and impact

-within Owl Management Spotted owl is on NRF habitat impact is > 1 acre reduces habitat

-Circle and County list and NRF but does not reduce habitat functions

-within Riparian and and Dispersal habitat functions and is approved by

-Wetland are not impacted.
-USFWS during early

-SOSEA Vegetation coordination; and/or

-Removal and

-Management Removal of Dispersal habitat

-regardless of size.

-Non- Upland Spotted owl is not Removal of NRF or Dispersal NA

-Federal Vegetation on County list; or habitat is NLAA, regardless of

-Lands Removal and project size

-outside Management Spotted owl is on

-Owl Circle County list and NRF

-and/or Riparian and and Dispersal habitat

-SOSEA Wetland are not impacted.

-JUJLA Vegetation

-Removal and

-Management
+Location Project Activity No Effect May Affect, Not Likely to Likely to Adversely Affect Adversely Affect Federal Upland Spotted owl is not NRF habitat is present and NRF habitat Lands Vegetation on County list; or habitat impact is < 0.25 acre; or impact is > 0.25 Removal and acre, and impact Management Spotted owl is on NRF habitat impact is > 0.25 acre reduces habitat County list and NRF but does not reduce habitat functions; or Riparian and and Dispersal habitat functions and is approved by Wetland are not impacted.
+USFWS during early Dispersal habitat Vegetation coordination; and/or impact is > 0.50 Removal and acre, and dispersal Management Dispersal habitat is present and function is habitat impact is \leq 0.50 acre; or reduced.
+Dispersal habitat impact is > 0.50 acre but does not reduce habitat function and is approved by USFWS during early coordination.
+Non- Upland Spotted owl is not NRF habitat is present and NRF habitat Federal Vegetation on County list; or habitat impact is ≤ 1 acre; or impact is > 0.25 Lands Removal and acre, and impact within Owl Management Spotted owl is on NRF habitat impact is > 1 acre reduces habitat Circle and County list and NRF but does not reduce habitat functions within Riparian and and Dispersal habitat functions and is approved by SOSEA Wetland are not impacted.
+USFWS during early JOJEA Vegetation coordination; and/or Removal and Management Removal of Dispersal habitat Nan Upland Spotted owl is not regardless of size.
+Removal of NRF or Dispersal NA Non- Upland Vegetation on County list; or habitat is NLAA, regardless of IVA Federal Removal and on County list, of project size Lands Management Spotted owl is on project size outside ivialiageillelit County list and NRF Owl Circle Riparian and and Dispersal habitat and/or Wetland are not impacted.
+SOSEA Vegetation are not impacted.
+Removal and Management

-\Note: Examples of vegetation removal that exceed the acreage amounts that may qualify as a NLTAA include removal of non-native riparian invasive species (blackberry, reed canary grass, Japanese knotweed, etc.); narrow, linear vegetation removal along existing state highways that exceed guidance acreage may also warrant a NLTAA for the effects to habitat portion of the effect determination.
+^{}Note: Examples of vegetation removal that exceed the acreage amounts that may qualify as a NLTAA include removal of non-native riparian invasive species (blackberry, reed canary grass, Japanese knotweed, etc.); narrow, linear vegetation removal along existing state highways that exceed guidance acreage may also warrant a NLTAA for the effects to habitat portion of the effect determination.
 Removal of coniferous trees 11" DBH or greater that exceed the acreage amounts may warrant a LTAA.